 Behind any innovation, there is an adoption lifecycle – let’s use other previous digital marketing innovations as a lens to gain some additional perspectives:

-- Marketers were creating satellite landing pages, over-optimized on super popular keywords (Madonna, Sex, etc…) to drive a large amount of organic traffic to their website and eventually monetize this audience.
+- Firstly, marketers were creating satellite landing pages, over-optimized on super popular keywords (Madonna, Sex, etc…) to drive a large amount of organic traffic to their website and eventually monetize this audience.
 The rationale was about quantity.

 - Outcome: Google then changed and improved its approach with marketers, realizing that high-quality traffic and high conversion rates were much more meaningful than useless increases in traffic.

-- Marketers were purchasing high volumes of low-quality emails and sent millions of emails to push sales with very low levels of segmentation and personalization.
+- Afterward, marketers were purchasing high volumes of low-quality emails and sent millions of emails to push sales with very low levels of segmentation and personalization.
 Once again, it was all about quantity.

 - Outcome: Gmail and other webmail have implemented advanced ‘spam trap’ software to block low-quality emails and protect their users.
-Today, marketers are developing smarter data cleansing and segmentation approaches to send the right email to the right user with the right frequency and content.
+Today, marketers are developing more innovative data cleansing and segmentation approaches to send the right email to the right user with the right frequency and content.

-- Marketers repeated the same mistakes (again).
+- Recently, marketers were repeating the same mistakes (again).
 As a hot trend, Marketers decided to collaborate with high-profile celebrities with huge audiences, losing basic common sense.
 Here in Hong Kong, we saw many collaborations with brands trying to reach Hong Kong audiences by partnering with large-scale influencers followed by 300K, or even worse, 700K Followers on Instagram.
 (Hong Kong’s population is approximately 7.5M, of course, 10% of the Hong Kong population is not following our 700K Influencer.
 Internet & social media are global, and the geographical dilution of influencer audiences is real.

-- Outcome: Today, marketers are analyzing the demographic data of audiences, verifying audience quality and micro influence, and/or Key Opinion Consumers are logically replacing collaborations with the larger scale influencers (celebrities).
+- Outcome: Today, marketers are analyzing the demographic data of audiences, verifying audience quality and micro influence, or Key Opinion Consumers are logically replacing collaborations with the larger scale influencers (celebrities).